ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Reduces RAM usage by 3.6KB (tested on a Pixracer).
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features related to this study.
+A variable was removed in order to save some memory.

 ## Commit #610
 ### Hash